dustinpfister/blog_posts/_posts/js-fetch.md

 In this section I will be going over just one example of the fetch api when it comes to just making a simple get request.
 When it comes to the various other kinds of requests such as post requests one will need some kind of back end system to post to, so that will be something that I will be getting to in later sections of this post.

 Although I do make an effort to keep these examples fairly basic I assume that you have at least some background when it comes to the very basics of [getting started with javaScript](/2018/11/27/js-getting-started/).
+It might also be a good idea to [read up more on promises in javaScript](/2021/10/22/js-promise/) in general.

 ### 1.1 - Simple get request example of fetch